-APPOINTMENT OF COMMITTEES AND SUB-COMMITTEES
+4. APPOINTMENT OF COMMITTEES AND SUB-COMMITTEES

-Appointment of Committees
+4.1 Appointment of Committees

-- a) Subject to such directions as may be given by the Secretary of State for Health, the - Trust Board may appoint committees of the Trust. - b) The Trust shall determine the membership and terms of reference of committees and sub-committees and shall if it requires to, receive and consider reports of such committees.
+a) Subject to such directions as may be given by the Independent Regulator of Foundation b) The Board of Directors shall determine the membership and terms of reference of committees and sub-committees and shall, receive and consider reports of such committees.